 Music fans love covers.
 Recording cover songs is a great strategy for gaining awareness for new artists and it provides fun content to share with your fans.
 You can cover artists that inspire you, or similar sounding artists to further entrench yourself within your genre.
 Don’t box yourself in though.
 Covering a song outside of your genre can be a great way to tap into a whole new fan base.
 This is exactly what the pianist Scott D. Davis did when he decided to combine his love of heavy metal with the beautiful piano pieces he was recording.
 The result was millions of YouTube hits for his metal covers and new fans out of the heavy metal community, even of the artists themselves; Scott has been invited to open for Godsmack, Korn, P.O.D., Sevendust, Vince Neil of Mötley Crüe and Queensrÿche among others.

 *Please note, to legally sell a cover song you will need to obtain and pay for a mechanical license.
 Harry Fox Agency is the foremost mechanical licensing agency in the US.
 Or work with Easy Song Licensing who will get the license for a small fee per song on top of the mechanical license fee.
+To legally make money from your cover songs, work with the company We Are The Hits.

 2. Play Live (or Stream) Shows